Stefanotis360/transparentwindows/README.md

 * NOTE: windows with custom transparency will ignore global transparency settings
 * to remove custom transparency value from a window, select it and click "clear active window transparency", it will reset it to the global transparency value.

-### TODO
-* if a window with custom transparency is closed before removing this value, tiny data may stay until the session ends or the extension is disabled or the shell is reloaded.
-Ooops...(its jus a unique ID, so you probably won't even notice this... unless you open several thousands of windows.)
-Workaround: remove custom transparency before clowsing a window or clear all custom transparency.

 ### WARNING:
 * This extension may break anything else that changes opacity.
 * Having many transparent windows may and probably will kill your performance.
 You may expiriance lag while dragging windows around.
 It all depends on your hardware tho.